Differences between French in Quebec and France: accent, attitude & curse words [vidéo en français]

 - [12:41] Wrapping up and me saying “I miss Quebec” in Quebec French

-Hopefully my rusty (but still fluent) French doesn’t slow the interview down too much As you can imagine, my preference will be to share interesting videos like this rather than using my languages as a dancing monkey for no good reason.
-This is what languages are all about for me; interesting conversations with people.
-Expect more of these to feature on the blog
+Hopefully my rusty (but still fluent) French didn't slow the interview down too much 😉 As you can imagine, I prefer sharing interesting videos like this rather than using my languages as a dancing monkey for no good reason.
+This is what languages are all about for me; interesting conversations with people 😉